jwilleke/fairways-contact-updates/README.md

 - Ensure web app is deployed
 - Check "Who has access" is set to "Anyone"
 - Verify script URL in email is correct
+- Check `executeAs` is set to "USER_DEPLOYING" in appsscript.json

 ### Wrong sheet being updated